 Nick Courtright, Executive Editor

-With a PhD in Literature, and as the author of the books Let There Be Light and Punchline, Nick has years of experience as a writer, editor, educator, scholar, and publisher.
+With a PhD in Literature, and as the author of the books The Forgotten World (2021), Let There Be Light (2014), and Punchline (2012), Nick has years of experience as a writer, editor, educator, scholar, and publisher.
 After serving as Co-Executive Editor for acclaimed literary publisher Gold Wake Press, in 2015 he founded Atmosphere Press as an alternative approach to seeing good books into print.
-His prose and poetry has appeared in such places as The Harvard Review, The Southern Review, Kenyon Review, Boston Review, The Huffington Post, The Best American Poetry, and SPIN Magazine, among dozens of others.
+His prose and poetry has appeared in such places as The Harvard Review, The Southern Review, Kenyon Review, Boston Review, The Huffington Post, and SPIN Magazine, among dozens of others.
 With a Doctorate from the University of Texas, a Master of Fine Arts degree from Texas State University, and a Bachelor of Specialized Studies in Written Expression degree from Ohio University, Nick has been a professor of English at the University of Texas and St. Edward’s, Southwestern, and Concordia Universities.
 Learn more about him at nickcourtright.com.